AbdulBarrMohammed/Sorti-Fox/README.md

 # SortiFox

-This is a website that can store files and files into folder using PERN stack
+Sorti Fox is a web application that can store files and store files into as many different folders as a user wants as well as delete files and folders and download the files they saved and share it with others by email

 ## Functionality